Rethinking Softmax Cross-Entropy Loss for Adversarial Robustness: Experiments

 \subsection{Performance on the clean inputs}

-The network architecture applied is ResNet-47~\cite{He2016} with five core layer blocks.
-Here we use MMC-10 to indicate the MMC loss with $C_{\text{MM}}=10$, where $C_{\text{MM}}$ is assigned based on the cross-validation results in~\cite{pang2018max}.
-The hyperparameters for the center loss, L-GM loss and the MMLDA method all follow the settings in the original papers~\cite{pang2018max,wan2018rethinking,wen2016discriminative}.
+The network architecture applied is ResNet-32 with five core layer blocks~\citep{He2016}.
+Here we use MMC-10 to indicate the MMC loss with $C_{\text{MM}}=10$, where $C_{\text{MM}}$ is assigned based on the cross-validation results in~\citet{pang2018max}.
+The hyperparameters for the center loss, L-GM loss and the MMLDA method all follow the settings in the original papers~\citep{pang2018max,wan2018rethinking,wen2016discriminative}.
 The pixel values are scaled to the interval $[0, 1]$.
-For each training loss with or without the AT mechanism, we apply the Adam~\cite{Kingma2014} optimizer with the initial learning rate of $0.001$, and train for 40 epochs on MNIST, 180 epochs on CIFAR-10 and CIFAR-100.
-When applying the AT mechanism~\cite{madry2018towards}, the adversarial examples for training are crafted by 10-steps targeted or untargeted PGD with $\epsilon=8/255$.
-In Fig~\ref{fig:1} (a), we provide the curves of the test error rate w.r.t. the training time.
-Note that the MMC loss induces faster convergence rate and requires little extra computation compared to the SCE loss and its variants, while keeping state-of-the-art performance on the clean images.
-In comparison, implementing the AT mechanism is computationally expensive in training and will largely sacrifice the accuracy on the clean images.
+For each training loss with or without the AT mechanism, we apply the momentum SGD~\citep{qian1999momentum} optimizer with the initial learning rate of $0.01$, and train for 40 epochs on MNIST, 200 epochs on CIFAR-10 and CIFAR-100.
+The learning rate decays with a factor of $0.1$ at $100$ and $150$ epochs, respectively.

+When applying the AT mechanism~\citep{madry2018towards}, the adversarial examples for training are crafted by 10-steps targeted or untargeted PGD with $\epsilon=8/255$.
+In Fig.~\ref{fig:1}(a), we provide the curves of the test error rate w.r.t. the training time.
+Note that the MMC loss induces faster convergence rate and requires little extra computation compared to the SCE loss and its variants, while keeping comparable performance on the clean images.
+In comparison, implementing the AT mechanism is computationally expensive in training and will sacrifice the accuracy on the clean images.